hb9kns/plog/README.md

-`pubnext.sh` will generate the list of all files matching the prefix pattern, and then process the first file in that list which does bear the "publication-ready pattern" as defined by its `pubready` variable.
+`pubnext.sh` will generate the list of all files matching the prefix pattern, and then process the first file in that list which does bear the "publication-ready pattern" as defined by the `pubready` variable.
+All lines up to and including this pattern will be ignored, i.e remain unpublished; you can use this to keep private notes before this pattern.
 If you want to have your files processed in a certain order, you should therefore name them in such a way that the lexical order of their names corresponds to the desired processing order.
 An example would be naming them as `pYYMMDDI`, where `YYMMDD` is indicating year, month, and day of